 to lead and serve your community with wisdom and compassion.

-Students have the option of choosing one of three degree pathways based on their interests and professional goals.
+Students have the option of choosing one of two degree pathways based on their interests and professional goals.
 These pathways include different

 options for studying on-campus or online.

 Program graduates pursue diverse careers as hospice and hospital chaplains, prison

 and military chaplains, activists, professors, sangha leaders, and social entrepreneurs.

 Master of Divinity Degree Features

 Experience intensive group meditation, giving you direct experience into the nature

 Complete an ACPE accredited chaplaincy internship throughthe Center for Contemplative Chaplaincy, in a hospital, hospice, prison, or community setting that combines academic study,

 contemplative practice, and earth based approaches to spiritual care.